This page is a plain-English overview for families. It’s not legal advice.

 Get Strew Home Education App

-Want a calmer way to keep records?
+Want a simpler way to keep records and prepare reports?

 Privacy note: your family’s record is yours.
 Share only what you choose.